With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSaint Joseph Orphanage Crisis Stabilization Unit is a mental health facility in Cincinnati, OH, located at 274 Sutton Road, in the 45230 zip code.
-Saint Joseph Orphanage Crisis Stabilization Unit provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Saint Joseph Orphanage Crisis Stabilization Unit provides dialectical behavior therapy, trauma therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Saint Joseph Orphanage Crisis Stabilization Unit provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+Saint Joseph Orphanage Crisis Stabilization Unit provides individual psychotherapy, group therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
 Saint Joseph Orphanage Crisis Stabilization Unit also supports people with PTSD, people with trauma and transitional age young adults.
-Some other services available at Saint Joseph Orphanage Crisis Stabilization Unit include case management, psychosocial rehabilitation services and suicide prevention services.
+Some other services available at Saint Joseph Orphanage Crisis Stabilization Unit include case management, suicide prevention services and education services.

 Learn MoreChild Focus Inc Wasserman Day Treatment is a mental health clinic in Cincinnati, OH, located at 4286 Wuebold Lane, 45245 zip code area.
 Child Focus Inc Wasserman Day Treatment provides partial hospitalization/day treatment.
-Child Focus Inc Wasserman Day Treatment offers trauma therapy, activity therapy and dialectical behavior therapy to children / adolescents and young adults.
+Child Focus Inc Wasserman Day Treatment offers psychotropic medication, behavior modification and cognitive behavioral therapy to young adults and children / adolescents.
 Child Focus Inc Wasserman Day Treatment also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Child Focus Inc Wasserman Day Treatment include psychosocial rehabilitation services, education services and suicide prevention services.
+Additional services offered at Child Focus Inc Wasserman Day Treatment include court-ordered outpatient treatment, education services and psychosocial rehabilitation services.

 Learn MoreClermont County Cboc is a mental health center in Cincinnati, Ohio, located at 4600 Beechwood Road, 45245 zip code.
-Clermont County Cboc provides outpatient treatment and telemedicine/telehealth.
-Clermont County Cboc offers group therapy, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Clermont County Cboc provides telemedicine/telehealth and outpatient treatment.
+Clermont County Cboc offers individual psychotherapy, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
 Clermont County Cboc also supports people with trauma, people with PTSD and veterans.
-More services available at Clermont County Cboc include integrated primary care services, education services and suicide prevention services.
+More services available at Clermont County Cboc include education services, family psychoeducation and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.